Alan4247748/friendly-potato/src/pages/About.md

 title: About
 ---

-# Intro

 I code in English - its - interpreted, general-purpose, and expressive.
 Like LISP, English is manipulatable, and allows for MACROs.
 Syntactic sugar depends on taste.
 However, breaking changes are far and few between.
-With an ecosystem and documentation that is matched by none.
+With an ecosystem and documentation that surpasses all.

 ## Skills

-- **Technical Writing**: I have a strong background in technical writing, including IT roadmaps, case study's, technical articles, help docs, SKDs, and tutorials.
+- **Technical Writing**: I know how to write case study's, blog posts, technical articles, help docs, SKDs, and tutorials.
 - **Communication**: I can collaborate with developers, product people, and other stakeholders to produce high-quality content.
-- **Tools**: I am proficient in using various documentation tools and technologies, including Markdown, Git, and documentation platforms like Docusaurus.
+- **Tools**: I've used various frameworks [Docusaurus](https://damurphy.com/docs/Tech%20Writing/Directory%20for%20website%20&%20content) and technologies: Markdown, Git, and documentation framweworks i.e., Docusaurus——among others.

 ## About